 Outlook of Mergers & Acquisitions Activity in 2016

-Our analysis indicate that and activity will continue to be interesting throughout 2016.
+Our analysis indicate that mergers and acquisitions activity will continue to be interesting throughout 2016.

 2015 was truly a record year for mergers and acquisitions.
 Fueled by buoyant stock markets, cash-rich corporate balance sheets and continued access to cheap financing, M&A activity soared last year.
 This has fueled skepticism as to whether the historic run of corporate takeovers can last during 2016.But the huge M&A momentum may very well continue into 2016.
 U.S. corporate balance sheets currently hold approximately $2.4 trillion in cash that is sitting on the sidelines.
 With corporate profit margins showing signs of topping out – and the prospect of higher interest rates down the road – executives may be in a rush to join the M&A party while the getting is good.
 Corporate M&A activity surged to $3.8 trillion last year, the highest level ever.